 What is bin tagging?

 - Bin tagging is a State Government-funded education program delivered by Local Government on a regular basis.
 The program has been running since 2015.
-This 2020 round of bin tagging is part of the biggest exercise ever undertaken by participating councils across WA.

 - Bin tagging is an education tool to provide residents with direct individualised feedback on the contents of their bin – to help them reduce their waste and recycle right.
 Information on what should go in which bin is also available here.